RaijmakersH/az900-labs/Instructions/Walkthroughs/09-Create a VM with a Template.md

 In this walkthrough, we will deploy a virtual machine with a QuickStart template and examine monitoring capabilities.

-# Task 1: Explore the gallery and locate a template (10 min)
+# Task 1: Explore the QuickStart gallery and locate a template

 In this task, we will browse the Azure QuickStart gallery and deploy a template that creates a virtual machine.

-1. In a browser, access the +++https://azure.microsoft.com/resources/templates?azure-portal=true+++ In the gallery you will find a number of popular and recently updated templates.
+1. Within the lab environment, open a new browser window, and enter T https://azure.microsoft.com/en-us/resources/templates/?azure-portal=true.
+In the gallery you will find a number of popular and recently updated templates.
 These templates automate deployment of Azure resources, including installation of popular software packages.

-2. Browse through the many different types of templates that are available.
+Browse through the many different types of templates that are available.

-    **Note**: Are there are any templates that are of interest to you?

-3. Search for **Deploy a simple Windows VM** or directly access +++https://azure.microsoft.com/resources/templates/101-vm-simple-windows?azure-portal=true+++
+3. Select the **Deploy a simple Windows VM**

+4. Click the **Deploy to Azure** button.
+Your browser session will be automatically redirected to the [Azure portal](http://portal.azure.com/).

   **Note**: The **Deploy to Azure** button enables you to deploy the template via the Azure portal.
 During such deployment, you will be prompted only for small set of configuration parameters.

-4. Click the **Deploy to Azure** button.
-Your browser session will be automatically redirected to the [Azure portal](http://portal.azure.com/).

-5. If prompted, sign in to the Azure subscription you want to use in this lab.
+5. When prompted, sign into your lab Azure subscription.
+(Log in details are in the Resources Tab).

-6. Click **Edit template**.
+6. On the **Custom Deployment** blade, click **Edit template**.
 The Resource Manager template format uses the JSON format.
 Review the parameters and variables.
 Then locate the parameter for virtual machine name.
 Change the name to **myVMTemplate**. **Save** your changes.
 You are returned to the **Custom deployment** blade in the Azure portal.

     ![Screenshot of the template with the VM name change highlilghted.](../images/0901.png)